kristopolous/mansnip/background.md

   * `&[enter] ` turn off the filtered view
   * `g(number)` go to that line

+I've been using these older workflows for 20+ years really without questioning it.
+It always felt a little primitive so I went looking for the more sophisticated way.

+I thought "surely there's like an xpath system here where I can do some * queries or display a tree hierarchy...
+I'm clearly just doing this in a bonehead manner"

+I looked and there wasn't.

+Shocking.
+So I built one.

 ## Why hasn't something like mansnip existed forever?